 - During this time, he assisted Pythos with gaining knowledge and power, traveling from town to town to rob, pillage, and destroy evidence.
 While he had lost faith in many of the gods, he continued to look for Asmodeous for assistance, as he was the god who he believed saved him.
 While he had grown cold and callous over the years, he struggled with his conscience and his father’s teachings.
 His horns continued to grow, and his teeth began to grow and become sharper as his tiefling blood continued to mature.

 - When he was eighteen, Ambrosio ran into an oracle, who foretold that his death would come upon him with the same swiftness and ferocity as his father’s.
 In fear, he went to Pythos, who said he knew an immortality spell that would save him from the oracle’s fate.
-He sent Ambrosio to a small town known for their spellcasters, and told him to bring back a child to use as a siphon of youth needed for the spell.
+He sent Ambrosio to a small town of elves, and told him to bring back a sacrifice to use as a siphon of youth needed for the spell.

-- However, the spell failed, and instead of gaining immortality, his soul was bound to the child.
+- However, the spell didn’t go according to plan, and Ambrosio became bound to the boy.
 The only way to ensure his safety was to protect the child and find a way to reverse the spell and free himself.
 Pythos went off to find a way to reverse the spell, and sent Ambrosio off to stay safe until they met again in a town called Dwarvenshire.

 - Ambrosio took on a new alias: Basile Graywing.
 He named the child Ciaran and pretended to be his older brother.
 For the next seven years, he cast a powerful and taxing spell to keep himself invisible and untraceable.
 When visible, he used the alias Asgore to avoid ever being connected with the child and his imaginary friend.